Spring Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: cramtick70

 Buy Now

-In the context of a third-party audit, match the activity with the party responsible in relation to the audit process.
+In the context of a second-party audit, match the activity with the party responsible for conducting it.

 Options: